alextanhongpin/architecture-decision-records/backend/022-thundering-herd.md

 Where $x$ is the load percentage.
 The output is the priority to drop.

 It starts from 0 (highest priority) to 100 (lowest priority).
 When the load is 0, the priority is 100.
 When the load is 100%, the priority is 0 (all requests).

+## Rate Limiting

+Rate limit is one of the easiest way to regulate flow.

+## Throttling

+You can also throttle the request

+## Active queue management

+CoDel (Controlled Delay) can be used for load shedding.

+## Metrics

+Some useful metrics
+- in flight request count
+- latency
+- inflow rate
+- outflow rate
+- pending queue rate

+How can we balance the input and output tatr